The Royal Palace: A Visitor's Guide

 TICKET

 No visit to Phnom Penh is complete without exploring the dazzling Royal Palace.
-This magnificent complex of buildings has served as the seat of the Kingdom of Cambodia since the 1860s.
-With its classic Khmer architecture, glittering golden roofs, and serene gardens, it offers a breathtaking glimpse into the nation's royal history and artistic traditions.
+This magnificent complex has served as the seat of the Kingdom since the 1860s.
+With its classic Khmer architecture, glittering golden roofs, and serene gardens, it offers a breathtaking glimpse into the nation's royal history.

-• Photography Rules: Photography is permitted in the palace grounds, but it is strictly forbidden inside the Throne Hall and the Silver Pagoda.
+• Photography: Photos are allowed in the gardens, but strictly forbidden inside the Throne Hall and Silver Pagoda buildings.

-Famous for its floor, which is covered with over 5,000 solid silver tiles (most are covered by carpet for protection), this temple is a treasure trove.
-It houses the magnificent "Emerald Buddha," a 17th-century Baccarat crystal statue, as well as a life-sized solid gold Buddha adorned with thousands of diamonds.
+Named for its floor, which is covered with over 5,000 solid silver tiles, this temple is a national treasure trove.
+It houses the "Emerald Buddha" (made of Baccarat crystal) and a life-sized solid gold Buddha adorned with over 2,000 diamonds.

 Find Your Way